pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-3-3-6346.md

 - [1995624](https://bugs.launchpad.net/bugs/1995624)`↗`: suppressing script results no longer available on machine listing
 - [1996065](https://bugs.launchpad.net/bugs/1996065)`↗`: CLI errors when redirecting the output to a file
 - [1996074](https://bugs.launchpad.net/bugs/1996074)`↗`: Machine details stuck at "Loading" for machines with no disks
-- [1996419](https://bugs.launchpad.net/bugs/1996419): renaming a DNS record to a previous name fails with error: list.remove(x)`↗`: x not in list
+- [1996419](https://bugs.launchpad.net/bugs/1996419)`↗`: renaming a DNS record to a previous name fails with error: list.remove(x): x not in list
 - [1996935](https://bugs.launchpad.net/bugs/1996935)`↗`: agent.yaml.example is missing when maas is installed via snap
 - [1997190](https://bugs.launchpad.net/bugs/1997190)`↗`: Power parameters access attempt from non-db thread
 - [1997191](https://bugs.launchpad.net/bugs/1997191)`↗`: Uncaught exception when configuring DNS